bekk/bekk-christmas/post/javascript/higher-order-functions.md

 authors:
   - Sander Sandøy
 ---

-If you are well-versed in the JavasScript-universe, you probably know that functions are also objects in JavaScript.
-They are a special type of object called the Function object, and this means that everything you can do with regular objects and values, you can do with functions as well.
-You can pass them as parameters to other functions, declare them as variables or pass them around as you’d like.
-Since functions can be passed as parameters or returned as an output from another function, this has enabled higher-order functions to be built into the language.\
-\
 But, what on earth is a higher-order function?
 Higher-order functions stem from the functional programming paradigm, and it is defined as *a function that receives a function as an argument, or returns the function as an output.* Higher-order functions are in contrast to first-order functions, which don’t take functions as arguments or return a function as an output.\
 \
 During the release of ES5, a number of higher-order functions were exposed as methods on the Array prototype, meaning that these functions became available to every array in the JavaScript-ecosystem.
 The introduction of these methods massively changed the way I work with data in JavaScript, and I will now provide examples from a simple application where I display both the power and simplicity of these higher-order functions.\